Does the library have computers available for public use?

 How do I sign up to use a library computer?

 You may log in to any library computer with your library card number and PIN.
 Computers at each location designated for children up to age 12 are for the exclusive use of children and their accompanying caregivers.

 Adults at the Main Library have two hours of computer access per day, children have one.
 All branch library users have one hour of computer access per day.

 Does the library have WiFi?

-Free wireless Internet service is available for laptop computers and other mobile devices in most areas of the Main Library, including the Richardson building, and at all three branches.
+Free wireless Internet service is available for laptop computers and other mobile devices at all locations.
 See our Wireless Internet Users' Guide for more information about the Library's wireless service.

-Wired Internet connections for laptop computers are available at the Main Library.
+Wired Internet connections for laptop computers are available in adult areas at the Main Library.
 Connections are located in the study carrels on the first floor and in the study carrels and tables on the second floor.